Learn-Together-Pro/CgArt/curriculum/orientation.md

 # Guidelines for Success

+## Mission

+Mission is to cultivate **well-trained professionals** who can immediately add value to any team and are equipped with the skills to tackle real-world challenges.
+Graduates will earn professional certificates, which significantly reduce the risk for companies that might otherwise hire under-prepared individuals.
+We are here to mentor and guide anyone who needs it.

+However, our focus is not on:

+- Providing an entertaining experience where participants pretend to be Rust developers.
+- Offering just an introductory overview of the subject matter.
+- Creating content where ample high-quality resources already exist online.
+- Delivering lectures.
+- Providing unnecessary hand-holding or 'babysitting.'

+These are **non-goals** of the boot camp.

 ## Practice and Paсe

 Remember to **follow along** with the instructor in the video during your lecture sessions.
 Try not just to replicate their steps, but also to **experiment** and explore variations on the model they demonstrate.
 Dive into the realm of possibilities and discover what you can create.
 After the lecture, don't delay - get hands-on and start working on your objectives **immediately**.
 Postponing practice until after all the videos are watched could hinder your learning progress.
 To learning **every day**, don't pause learning process for longer than day.